cwang225/CG3GPMAC/README.md

 - Improved AI (Megan)
 - Health and mana bars (Megan)
 - Extra attack/sigil animations and juice
+- No more horrible end turn UI (Carly)
+- Finalized UI Designs for all aspects (Carly)
+- Dialogue implementation (Alex)
 - Death animation
 - Lots of debugging
   - When two enemies die at the same time via sigil, one disappears